Pechanga Arena: Sports

 On August 7, 2016, the arena played host to the Arena Football League's Los Angeles Kiss as they faced the Cleveland Gladiators in the first round of the AFL playoffs.
 The game was moved to San Diego due to the Kiss' home arena, the Honda Center in Anaheim hosting the Ringling Brothers and Barnum and Bailey Circus that weekend.
 The Kiss would lose to the Gladiators 56–52 in front of a crowd of 4,692.
 It was the first AFL game ever to be played at the arena and the first arena football game played there since 2005, when the AF2's San Diego Riptide played their home games at the arena from 2002 to 2005.

 On August 29, 2017, the National Lacrosse League (NLL) announced that billionaire owner Joseph Tsai of Alibaba had been awarded an NLL franchise to begin playing in November 2018 for the 2018–2019 season.
 The team is known as the San Diego Seals.
+However, on August 21, 2026, the NLL announced that the Seals would move to Frontwave Arena for the coming season.

 In November 2018, the Indoor Football League (IFL) announced an expansion team for the 2019 season called the San Diego Strike Force.
 The IFL became the top level of professional indoor football in November 2019 when the Arena Football League announced it was folding.

+The Bill Walton Classic, a college basketball doubleheader created in tribute to San Diegan and former Clippers player Bill Walton, was held in 2026.